 ROTC will teach you invaluable leadership and managerial skills as well as essential life lessons.
 You will also make lifetime friendships and accomplish challenges you never would have imagined undertaking.

 - Do I have to cut my hair?

-Your hair will have to stay within the guidelines set forth by Air Force regulations.
-If your hair is longer than mandated by those guidelines, then you will have to cut your hair to remain in the program.
+Your hair will have to stay within the guidelines set forth by Air Force and Space Force regulations.